ETdoFresh/Blog/content/post/2021/tower-tower-merge.md

 A 48-hour game jam where you play a mage who must defend the crystal by strategically placing and merging towers.

+## Controls

+⌨ WASD/Arrows to Move
+⌨ Space to Jump
+⌨ E to interact (grab/release tower)
+🖱 Left Mouse Button to Attack
+🎮 Left Stick to Move
+🎮 Left Button to Attack
+🎮 Bottom Button to Jump

 ## Screenshots

 {{< image src="/uploads/2021/08/CLwPQT.png" width="100%" >}}